 Skip to main content

-We’re assembling community leaders who are already shaping gatherings across drag houses, garage parties, club nights, community kitchens, artist-led spaces, discords, TikTok and beyond.
+We’re assembling community leaders who are already shaping gatherings across artist-led spaces, skate parks, community kitchens, drag houses, garage parties, club nights, Discords, TikToks and more.

-Our goal is to connect and empower these cultural stewards to make lasting change.
-Festival Commons is a structural intervention, offering mentorship and resourcing to deepen existing practices with peers, alongside opportunities for skills development, sector disruption and international exchange.
+Our goal is to connect and empower participants to expand the influence of their work in festivals and beyond.
+Festival Commons is a structural intervention, offering mentorship and resourcing to deepen existing practices among peers, alongside opportunities for skills development, sector leadership and international exchange.

-Pre- and post- online sessions: 4 x 90 minute digital gatherings shaped around urgent sector conversations, designed to connect the cohort across time zones and extend the learning beyond the lab.
+Pre and post-Festival online sessions: Digital gatherings shaped around urgent sector conversations, designed to connect the cohort across time zones and extend the learning beyond the lab.

 Peer-to-peer exchange: Festival Commons is designed to honour the expertise in the room.
 The cohort will spark provocations, collaborate on ideas and learn from each other’s ways of hosting, gathering and making with community.